Explore the wonders of ancient and modern Egypt through These wonderful 2 days from Aswan to Cairo by plane Tour Package.

 It is believed that an original copy of the Old Testament was once kept in the Ben Ezra Synagogue, which dates back to the 19th century and was formerly used as a church before being converted into a synagogue in the year 882 AD.
-Ben Ezra Synagogue is a special landmark that has no equal and dates back to this era.
+Ben Ezra Synagogue special landmark that has no equal and dates back to this era.
 The synagogue has been preserved in excellent shape and yet has a beguiling assortment of styles and decorations.
-Prior to the 1950s, this location served as the center of Jewish life for a good number of years until that decade.
+Before the 1950s, this location served as the center of Jewish life for a good number of years until that decade.

 The National Museum of Egyptian Civilization

-The National Museum of Egyptian Civilization (NMEC) is the key to fully exploring a number of rare and incredible artifacts from the rich and diverse culture and history of Egypt that dates back more than 400 years, from the Prehistorical to Ancient Egyptian Periods, as well as the Greco-Roman, Coptic, Islamic, and Contemporary modern times.
+The National Museum of Egyptian Civilization (NMEC) is the key to fully exploring several rare and incredible artifacts from the rich and diverse culture and history of Egypt that dates back more than 400 years, from the Prehistorical to Ancient Egyptian Periods, as well as the Greco-Roman, Coptic, Islamic, and Contemporary modern times.
 These artifacts range from the Prehistorical to Ancient Egyptian Periods, as well as the Greco-Roman, Coptic, Islamic, and Contemporary modern times.

 Khan El Khalili Bazaar

 After that, you will go to the airport to catch your aircraft back to Aswan, bringing an end to your two-day journey to Cairo by plane from Aswan.
-Note: You are welcome to offer your opinions regarding the possibility of adding or eliminating any trips from the schedule that has been provided to you in order to meet your criteria and satisfy your needs.
+Note: You are welcome to offer your opinions regarding the possibility of adding or eliminating any trips from the schedule that has been provided to you to meet your criteria and satisfy your needs.